d-tomerini/aiida-post/docs/_build/html/_sources/endpoints.rst.txt

 - *calculation*: the mapped keyword to identify the workflow to run through its property name;
 - *input*: the dictionary input for the workflow

-There are two possibilities: if nothing, or ``intersect/submit/property`` endpoint is selected, the expected value of the *calculation* key is the value of the property to be calculated, that will be converted to the corresponding workflow.
+There are two possibilities: if no query is given, the *calculation* key is supposed to be the property to be calculated , that will be converted to the corresponding workflow, that will be submitted to the daemon according to the inputs in *input*.

-If the ``intersect/submit/workflow`` is used, the *calculation* line is the entrypoint relative to a workflow to calculate.
+If the ``?submission_from=workflow`` query is given, the *calculation* line is the entrypoint relative to a workflow to calculate.
 In this way, any workflow can be submitted, and we are not limited by the mapping of the properties.

 The ``input`` key of the request is a dictionary with the input names of the workflow.

-Since we cannot pass some of them, specifically a ``Node`` class, the plugin will try to interpret the value passed and convert it.
+For inputs of the standard python classes, as recognized from the workflow specifications, the plugin will try to interpret the value passed and convert it to the corresponding AiiDA class.
 This is to avoid having to specify for each key entry what kind of classes it is expected to be and to make it more easy to read: if an input expect a ``code`` instance, we can pass a ``pk``, ``uuid`` that will be loaded from the database;  if a node is of ``Float`` type it will convert the float provided to the equivalent database type, and so on.

 If we want to force the code to choose a ``Node`` instead of a value, we need to pass a dictionary where the key is called ``LOADNODE``; the input will be generated by passing the content of the node ID provided.

 For a code, additionally, we can specify ``CODELABEL`` and provide the label string that identify the code.
 Note that label might not be univoque: an exception will be raised if there is ambiguity.